Skip to main content

 Published 9/18/2023

-Virginia Tech is planning to break ground in spring of 2024 on a $292 million engineering building located in the North Academic District in Blacksburg.
-Replacing an existing structure, Mitchell Hall will act as a centralized hub for several departments including mechanical, chemical, aerospace, and ocean engineering.
+Virginia Tech is planning to construct a $292 million engineering building in the North Academic District in Blacksburg.
+Replacing an existing structure, Mitchell Hall will act as a centralized hub for several departments including mechanical, chemical, computer, and aerospace and ocean engineering.
 The five-story, 285,500-gsf development was designed by Perkins&Will to foster experiential learning with student collaboration spaces on every level.

 Read More